calmm-js/documentation/introduction-to-calmm.md

      { id: 303, level: 'Advanced' } ] }
 ```

+Note that `L.update` did not mutate original `db`&mdash;it merely created a new
+tree of object.

 Brevity is the soul of wit.
 We can also abbreviate
 * `L.prop(string)` as `string`,
 * `L.index(integer)` as `integer`, and